shawntmeyer/AzureVirtualDesktop/docs/avd.md

 #### Deviations from Standard Zero Trust Practices

-- Sharding for Increased Capacity: The AVD project introduces sharding to enhance storage capacity, which is not a customary practice in standard Zero Trust implementations.
-This allows for scaling up to Azure's subscription limitations and provides additional capacity to an AVD host pool.
 - Confidential VMs and Trusted Launch: The project leverages Azure confidential VMs and Trusted Launch features to create a hardware-enforced boundary and protect virtual machines from advanced threats, going beyond typical Zero Trust security measures.

 #### Project-Specific Considerations